dreamwhite/OC-Anonymizer/README.md

 	- `PlatformInfo/Generic/SystemUUID`
 - **Security Settings**:
 	- `Misc/Security/ApECID` = `0` &rarr; ApECID has to be generated in the target system itself!
-	- `Misc/Security/ScanPolicy` = `0` &rarr; So the system sarchs all available volumes and file systems.
+	- `Misc/Security/ScanPolicy` = `0` &rarr; So the system checks for all supported device types and file systems.
 	- `Misc/Security/SecureBootModel` = `Disabled` &rarr; :warning: Disables Apple Secure Boot hardware model to avoid issues during Installation.
 Re-enable it in Post-Install so System Updates work when using an SMBIOS of a Mac model with a T2 Security Chip!
 	- `Misc/Security/Vault` = `Optional` &rarr; Has to be created on the target system itself!
 - **Other Settings**: